dustinlacewell/vcv-prefabs/README.md

 # Settings

-Right-clicking the Prefabs module will bring up a menu where you can change some settings.
+Right-clicking the Prefabs state will bring up a menu where you can change some settings.

 ## Search results